JolifantoBambla/vk/README.md

  )
 ```

-Note that whenever a class instance is used (as a slot value or a function argument), you can also use a `cffi:foreign-pointer` as well, which might save you computation time, if you store translated objects yourself somewhere.
+Note that in some places where a class instance is used (as a slot value or a function argument), you can also use a `cffi:foreign-pointer` as well, which might save you computation time, if you store translated objects yourself somewhere (e.g. `vk:allocation-callbacks`).

 `vk` exposes each class directly as well as a `make`-style constructor for every class.